 Communities and nature working together

-The Coigach & Assynt Living Landscape is one of the largest landscape-scale restoration projects in Europe, aiming to benefit the land, people and local economy in the north west of Scotland.
+The Coigach & Assynt Living Landscape is one of the largest landscape-scale conservation initiatives in Europe, aiming to benefit the land, people and local economy in the north west of Scotland.

 It’s 2050; the communities of Coigach and Assynt are working together to achieve a truly living landscape through improved understanding of their environment and the impacts of climate change; shared active management providing a diverse range of connected and resilient habitats; creation of local employment and training opportunities, and building on the communities’ strong cultural heritage linked to the land.